pcbje/sddiff/README.md

 Python tool for visuzalizing data similarity.
 The algorithm is based on the work of Vassil Roussev and Candice Quates on sdhash and does a byte level comparison of two input files.

+Note: The tool is currently too slow for operational use.

 #### Install

 <pre><code>$ sudo python setup.py install</code></pre>